 One of the more remarkable features of the property, and found on the casino floor, is a stained glass ceiling, installed more than 40 years ago, that was at risk during a proposed renovation a few years ago but was cancelled, keeping the ceiling safe from being removed/destroyed for now.

-However, as this is being written, the property is up for sale (the third such time in the last decade), and each time it’s been sold there has come pronouncements of big changes (although most of the changes in recent years have been renovations of existing aspects of the property).
+However, as of the summer of 2022, the operations of the property are in the process of being sold (the third such time in the last decade), and each time it’s been sold there has come pronouncements of big changes (although most of the changes in recent years have been renovations of existing aspects of the property).

 Tropicana’s two towers contain nearly 1,500 rooms, and are well themed to match the South Beach vibe found elsewhere on the property.
 Rooms start at 375 square feet and are set up to be comfortable and spacious, as well as affordable, while having the amenities people expect from a Vegas room.